itafroma/jekyll-archive/README.md

 #### layout

 The name of the layout to use for the archive pages.
 An example layout named `archive.html` is included in this repository.
+See **Usage** below for more information.

 **Default value:** `archive`